–Can there be any scarier phrase in all of public policy and management than “designing leadership”?

 –It is well and good we now understand better that the late 20th century development paradigm, termed the Washington Consensus, was “too formulaic” in its “standard package of free market policies – including openness to trade and investment, fiscal discipline, privatisation and deregulation”.

 Nor by this point should it be surprising that the movement in understanding has been from macro-design “solutions” to contingency scenarios that temper the application of design principles across different cases.
 A World Bank Growth Commission argued, in this way, that there is increased understanding of the positive role that the public sector can play in economic growth, but that this varied case by case.
 As Michael Spence, Nobel economics laureate on that Commission, said, “No one set of policies will work in all circumstances.
-An effective strategy as far as I can tell is context specific, country specific, time specific”.
+An effective strategy as far as I can tell is context specific, country specific, time specific”. ”.
+If you will, the function of localized contingency scenarios is to claw-back the relevance of macro-design to the specifics at hand.
 So far, so good.

 It is quite another matter, however, to acknowledge that some cases of economic growth have neither as sufficient or necessary conditions what the World Bank colleagues recommended by way of promoting economic growth.
 “Better practices” are always in need of further modification by new or more complex cases.